perdomocarlos/openmp-workshop/README.md

 # Introduction to OpenMP - Workshop

-The aim of this introductory workshop is to highlight the advantage of OpenMP as a library available in the GNU compiler to apply parallelism in our C/C++ applications.
+The aim of this introductory workshop is to introduce the OpenMP library available in the GNU compiler to apply parallelism in our C/C++ applications.
 This workshop covers:

 * Compiler optimization options -O1, -O2 and -O3.
 * **parallel** directive